DashDocsets/docsets/not-working-configs/README.md

 - [`zsa.docsetconfig`](./zsa.docsetconfig) - Issue with the JavasScript, some React client-side error, shows the Page and keeps on the screen.

 - [`Playwright.docsetconfig`](./Playwright.docsetconfig) - Too large docset size (+100MB) and need GIT LFS to be enabled.
 Split into different docsets for each language.

+- [`FastAPI.docsetconfig`](./FastAPI.docsetconfig) - Issue with the JavasScript, some client-side error.